 Preparation for the Non-verbal Reasoning Section

-Non-Verbal Reasoning is the most abstract of the three sections from the students’ perspective as it is unlikely they will have encountered it regularly in school, if at all.
+This section will include multiple choice 2D Non-Verbal Reasoning and Spatial Reasoning questions.
+This section may seem a bit alien from the students’ perspective as it is unlikely they will have encountered it regularly in school, if at all.
 Thus, familiarisation is key!
 Students need to be exposed to the different types of non-verbal reasoning questions to ensure they understand what is being asked of them and the best method for working out the answer.
 The latter is an important point to focus on; initially exposing students to a range of non-verbal reasoning question types will help to identify their strengths and areas for development.
 Students should then ensure they are comfortable with how to tackle those questions types they initially struggled with.

 - Codes